GHeinzelmann/BAT.py/README.md

 # Running a sample calculation with AMBER

 The simulations and analysis from this tutorial will be performed inside the ./BAT folder.
 The simulations are divided in two steps, equilibration and free energy calculation.
-We will use the BAT.py input file called input-dd.in, which has the needed parameters to perform full double decoupling calculations with restraints to five docked poses.
-A similar input file called input-dd-long.in, with more free energy windows and longer simulation times, is also included as an example.
+We will use the BAT.py input file called input-dd-amber.in, which has the needed parameters to perform full double decoupling calculations with restraints to five docked poses.
+Other input files examples using SDR, merged restraints and other options, can be found inside the example-input-files folder.

 Briefly, the *poses\_list* parameter in the BAT input file sets up the calculation for the first 5 poses from Autodock Vina, and the *celpp_receptor* parameter defines the name of the receptor.
 The file can be modified to perform the calculations in the 5uf0 crystal structure instead, by changing the *calc\_type* option to "crystal", the *celpp\_receptor* option to "5uf0", and the *ligand\_name* option to "89J", which is the ligand residue name in the 5uf0 pdb structure.
 More details on the various BAT parameters can be found in the user guide, located inside the ./doc folder.